Ruila/note-memo/docs/React/react-reconciliation.md

 ## Rendering

 The term **rendering** in React can closely be identified as making or becoming.
-In traditional rendering, Browser does the following tasks:
+In **traditional rendering**, Browser does the following tasks:

-+ Creates a DOM (Document Object Model) represented by a tree structure.
++ **Creates a DOM (Document Object Model) represented by a tree structure**.
-+ Renders any new data to the DOM even if data is similar to previous ones.
++ **Renders any new data to the DOM even if data is similar to previous ones**.

 This rendering by Browser has a sequence of steps and is rather costly in nature.
-The concept of Virtual DOM used by React makes rendering much faster.
+The concept of **Virtual DOM** used by React makes rendering much faster.

 ## How do React do in the process of Reconciliation ?